VenuDhanekula/FaceRecognition_Python_OpenCV/README.md

 </p>

 <!-- COLORDETECTION RASPBERRYPI PYTHON -->
-# ColorDetection In RaspberryPi Using Python
+# FaceRecognition In RaspberryPi Using Python

 <!-- TABLE OF CONTENTS -->
 <details open="open">